 Above all, make sure that you stay in constant contact with your oncologist or cancer care team.
 They can provide advice and help you decide what is best for your cancer treatment.

 Getting a cancer diagnosis is never easy, especially if you are doing cancer screening during a pandemic.
 At Immunity Therapy Center, we strive to provide all cancer patients with the best alternative cancer treatment available.
-If you are looking for different treatment options, contact our team today.
+If you are looking for different treatment options or want to ask questions regarding Tijuana medical tourism, contact our team today.

 At Immunity Therapy Center, our goal is to provide objective, updated, and research-based information on all health-related topics.
 This article is based on scientific research and/or other scientific articles.
 All information has been fact-checked and reviewed by Dr. Carlos Bautista, a Board Certified Medical Doctor at Immunity Therapy Center.
 All information published on the site must undergo an extensive review process to ensure accuracy.
 This article contains trusted sources with all references hyperlinked for the reader's visibility.